-- are banned under the academy rules: and - are banned AND can be searched for by authorised staff
+- are banned under the academy rules; and - are banned AND can be searched for by authorised staff

-The act allows authorised persons to examine data on electronic devices if they think there is a good reason to do so.
-In determining a 'good reason' to examine or erase the data or files, the authorised pereson must reasonably suspect that the data or file on the device in question relates to an offence and/or may be used to cause harm, to disrupt teaching or could break the academy rules.
+The act allows authorised persons (usually the police) to examine data on electronic devices if they think there is a good reason to do so.
+In determining a 'good reason' to examine or erase the data or files, the authorised person must reasonably suspect that the data or file on the device in question relates to an offence and/or may be used to cause harm, to disrupt teaching or could break the academy rules.
+If there is a suspected offence, confiscate the item and contact the police.